-Bob Nelson has developed over 3400 O-C (Observed - Computed) files of eclipsing binaries, all in Excel format that we are hosting on our site.
-The purpose is to provide information on period variation for selected eclipsing binaries (for astronomers interested in a particular star) and to determine the best elements for predicting future eclipses.
+The late Bob Nelson developed over 5800 O-C (Observed - Computed) files for eclipsing binaries, all in Excel format, which we are hosting on our site.
+The purpose of this database is to provide information on period variation for selected eclipsing binaries (for astronomers interested in a particular star), as well as to determine the best elements for predicting future eclipses.
 These elements go into eclipse prediction software, like at Shawn Dvorak's site (Bob and others help provide updated elements for Shawn).

-For each star, they try to develop the best relationship possible; however ambiguities of course arrive, in these cases the most likely set of elements are displayed.
-The files are updated about once a year.
-Last Update: 2013 March 25.
+For each star, they try to develop the best relationship possible; however, sometimes ambiguities arise.
+In these cases, the most likely set of elements are displayed.
+The files are updated about twice a year.
+Last Update: September 2023.

-Most of the information used in creating these files came from the Eclipsing Binaries Minima Database, IBVS, and SIMBAD.
+Most of the information used in creating these files came from the JAAVSO, Eclipsing Binaries Minima Database, IBVS, BAAVSS, BAVM, OEJV, VSB, and SIMBAD.
 Tom Krajci constructed over 30 of these files.
-Note the addition of GSC stars to the bottom of the list.
-(They have not been sorted into constellations.)
+Note the addition of GSC stars to the end of each constellation's list.

 If you would like to help in maintaining the database, or want to contact the Database administrator, please contact Robert Jenkins at firstname.lastname@example.org.